One of our ex-employees has filed a case in the Haryana labour court for non-payment of F&F and salary.

 Dear Nexgendude,

-From your profile you are representing Employee Relations, HR (Ops), Talent Management, Training & Development, Business Development.
-Mr. Dinesh Divekar has already given you answer to your query.
-I am just reminding you of your profile and would like to ask you, how you are going to attract things what is expected from you?
+From your profile, you are representing Employee Relations, HR (Ops), Talent Management, Training & Development, and Business Development.
+Mr. Dinesh Divekar has already provided you with an answer to your query.
+I am just reminding you of your profile and would like to ask how you plan to attract what is expected from you.

-I would just add here that it is the court who will decide whether the complainant is workmen under the ID Act or not.
-The court will not go on the basis of salary and your industry.
-Salary and your industry is not the criteria.
+I would like to add that it is the court that will decide whether the complainant is a workman under the ID Act or not.
+The court will not base its decision on salary or your industry.
+Salary and your industry are not the criteria.

-You need to have good adviser but also have empathy.
+You need to have a good adviser but also have empathy.

 From India, Mumbai

-What exactly are you expecting from the Govt. agencies as an employer?
-Even if you do not know the legal implications one has to follow the principles of natural justice in dealing with the HR related issues first.
+What exactly are you expecting from the government agencies as an employer?
+Even if you do not know the legal implications, one has to follow the principles of natural justice in dealing with HR-related issues first.
 One cannot escape and seek legal remedy by not following the rules.
-Hope the issue is as straight as you had mentioned.
-Our learned colleague has already explained in detail as to why you cannot take the shield even if you are an employer.
-In fact the burden is much more on the employer to show why it was not resolved across the table.
+Hope the issue is as straightforward as you had mentioned.
+Our learned colleague has already explained in detail why you cannot take the shield even if you are an employer.
+In fact, the burden is much more on the employer to show why it was not resolved across the table.

-Paying good salary does not exempt you in any way by abruptly cutting off the flow of salary just like that without any strong reason[s].
+Paying a good salary does not exempt you in any way from abruptly cutting off the flow of salary just like that without any strong reasons.

 Regards